 Treatments that may help resolve anosmia caused by nasal irritation include:

 - reducing exposure to nasal irritants and allergens

 - cessation of smoking

 Loss of smell caused by nasal obstruction can be treated by removing whatever is obstructing your nasal passage.
-This removal may involve operations to remove nasal polyps, straighten the nasal septum, or clear out the sinuses (NHS, 2012).
+This removal may involve a procedure to remove nasal polyps, straighten the nasal septum, or clear out the sinuses.

-Patients with partial loss of their sense of smell can add concentrated flavoring agents to food to improve their enjoyment of the food.
+People with a partial loss of their sense of smell can add concentrated flavoring agents to food to improve their enjoyment.